-Pledged revenues and reserves, per the legal provisions under the Trust Agreement (Agreement), provide solid support for the bonds.
-MSCBA maintains a Contract for Financial Assistance, Management and Services (Contract) with the State Board of Higher Education, which is empowered, by statute, to commit the nine state universities to payment of debt service.
-The authority is required to set the fees and rates for the projects at levels sufficient to pay the debt service associated with each project as well as operating expenses (a rate covenant).
+Pledged revenues and required reserve funds, in addition to the state appropriation intercept program provide solid support for the bonds.
+MSCBA maintains a contract with the State Board of Higher Education which empowers the authority to commit the nine state universities to payment of debt service.
+The authority sets fees and rates for sufficient debt service coverage on each project.